Trust you can verify,

 There is no concierge path to a better badge.
 We do not hand-wave users into higher tiers or quietly suppress bad events.

-Peer ratings now carry a full twenty points of the score, but only after enough counterparties rate you and the rest of the system still dampens spam-heavy behavior.
+Peer ratings can contribute up to twenty points, but only after enough counterparties rate you and the rest of the system still dampens spam-heavy behavior.

 Binary verification through Stripe Connect identity completion.